byulparan/problem-on-sbcl_m1/README.md

      ```

  click the Button, then call (room) lisp function.
- look *Control stack usage*, every click to increase usage in M1 native SBCL
+ look *Control stack usage*, every click(call lisp-callback) to increase usage in native SBCL-arm64
  but SBCL-x86_64 is not.

 ## shm-open
+ Can't access shared memory which opened by sbcl(arm64)

 ## glfw-blit-framebuffer
+ Error when call gl:blit-framebuffer on sbcl(arm64) but works on ecl(arm64)